glayzzle/glayzzle/README.md

 ------------------------------------------------

 This project is not made for someone who masters JS and don't like PHP.
 It's just a matter of taste, some guys prefer SOLID vs Duck typing, and may prefer use a friendly syntax used from years instead learning a new syntax like Typescript.

+I do not say it's the best overall solution, you may choose depending of what best fits to you.

 What you can do with ?
 ----------------------